-Pomerantz LLP announces that a class action lawsuit has been filed against Perrigo Company plc (“Perrigo” or the “Company”) and certain of its officers.
+On February 10, 2017, Pomerantz LLP was appointed co-lead counsel in a class action lawsuit against Perrigo Company plc (“Perrigo” or the “Company”) and certain of its officers.
 The class action, filed in United States District Court, Southern District of New York, and docketed under 16-cv-04752, is on behalf of a class consisting of all persons or entities who purchased or otherwise acquired Perrigo securities between April 21, 2015 and May 11, 2016 inclusive (the “Class Period”).
 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.

 Perrigo, together with its subsidiaries, develops, manufactures, markets, and distributes over-the-counter consumer goods and pharmaceutical products worldwide.